solana-labs/solana/docs/src/proposals/unified-scheduler.md

 idling **time** of blocktime (`slot` in solana)_, rather than _not to create empty **space** of blockspace_.

-That limits transaction reordering capability severely due to this very tight time constraints.
+That limits transaction reordering capability due to this tight time constraints.
 In other words, searching for more lucrative transaction arrangement in the realam of NP-complete solution is just risking the binary opportunity cost.
 That's because this activity would be regarded against the best interest of whole cluster.
 Then, supermajority of others are eager to